Free · Instant · No signup required

 Federal garnishment cap

-Understanding the process helps you know what to expect — and what options you have.
+Understanding the process helps you know what to expect — and when to act.

 Wage garnishment is a legal process where a creditor instructs your employer to withhold a portion of your paycheck and send it directly to them — but only after winning a court judgment against you.